Bringing the NHS Long Term Plan to life

 Our Kent and Medway five year plan and an easy read summary will be published following NHS England review and approval (expected at the end of January 2020).

-During the past couple of months, we have run a range of engagement activities to raise awareness of the work, test our thinking and help shape the plan and local priorities.
+During September and October 2019 we ran a range of engagement activities to raise awareness of the work, test our thinking and help shape the plan and local priorities.
 This included four NHS Long Term Plan events.